edgedelta/docs/docs/configuration/outputs-archives.md

 The **DigitalOcean Spaces** output will stream logs to a DigitalOcean Spaces endpoint.

-In the Edge Delta Admin portal, in the visual editor, when you select **DigitalOcean Spaces** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |